zguenini/alx-low_level_programming/README.md

 ## Project

 [0x00.
-C - Hello, World](./0x00-hello_world): directory focuses on introducing the basics of C programming.
-It provides a foundational understanding of how to write and compile a simple "Hello, World" program in C. This section serves as a starting point for beginners, helping them get familiar with the C programming environment and the process of running a C program.
+C - Hello, World](./0x00-hello_world): This directory covers the basics of C programming and guides beginners through writing and compiling a simple "Hello, World" program in C.

 [0x01.
-C - Variables, if, else, while](./0x01-variables_if_else_while): directory delves into essential concepts such as variables, conditional statements (if-else), and loop structures (while) in C. It explores how to declare and initialize variables, perform conditional checks, and create loops for iterative operations.
-This section builds upon the foundational knowledge gained in the previous section, enabling learners to write more complex C programs by incorporating variables, conditionals, and loops.
+C - Variables, if, else, while](./0x01-variables_if_else_while): This directory explores essential concepts such as variables, conditional statements (if-else), and loop structures (while) in C. It teaches how to declare and initialize variables, perform conditional checks, and create loops for iterative operations.

+[0x02.
+C - Functions, nested loops](0x02-functions_nested_loops): This directory expands on C programming by introducing functions and nested loops.
+Learners will understand how to create and use functions, pass arguments, and return values.
+They will also explore the concept of nested loops to perform repetitive tasks efficiently.

+[0x03.
+C - Debugging](./0x03-debugging): This directory focuses on the crucial skill of debugging code.
+It covers common types of bugs in C programs and introduces debugging tools and techniques to identify and fix errors effectively.
+Debugging skills are essential for understanding code behavior and ensuring program functionality.